Background pattern

 • increase in blood acid levels

-• eye inflammation causing redness or pain
+• eye inflammation, causing redness or pain

-• inflammation of the duodenum
+• duodenum inflammation

 • kidney inflammation